Wildfire & Fire Mitigation Resources

-This page provides a handy list and description of the best resources for wildfire preparedness, mitigation, and assistance for homeowners and business owners in and around Evergreen, Colorado.
+This page provides a handy list and description of the best resources for wildfire preparedness, mitigation, and assistance for homeowners and business owners in and around Evergreen, Colorado and the foothills west of Denver.

 Destructive wildfires are a fact of life in the Colorado Front Range and especially in the area around Evergreen and Conifer (according to the Evergreen Area Chamber of Commerce, this is one of the 10 areas most at risk of wildfire damage in the USA).